-Other matters on which we are required to report by exception

-We also have responsibilities:

-- under the Maltese Companies Act (Cap.
-386) to report to you if, in our opinion: - Adequate accounting records have not been kept, or that returns adequate for our audit have not been received from branches not visited by us. - The financial statements are not in agreement with the accounting records and returns. - We have not received all the information and explanations we require for our audit. - under the Listing Rules to review the statement made by the Directors that the business is a going concern together with supporting assumptions or qualifications as necessary.

-We have nothing to report to you in respect of these responsibilities.
+Area of the Annual Report and Financial Statements 2020 and the related Directors' responsibilities Our responsibilities Our reporting Other matters on which we are required to report by exception We also have responsibilities under the Maltese Companies Act (Cap.
+386) to report to you if, in our opinion: • adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us. • the financial statements are not in agreement with the accounting records and returns. • we have not received all the information and explanations which, to the best of our knowledge and belief, we require for our audit.
+We also have responsibilities under the Listing Rules to review the statement made by the directors that the business is a going concern together with supporting assumptions or We have nothing to report to you in respect of these responsibilities.